zgetro/woocommerce-catalog-enquiry/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-woocommerce catalog enquiry is a woocommerce catalog plugin.
+Woocommerce catalog enquiry is a woocommerce catalog plugin.
 Where user can convert his woocommerce store into a catalog website in a click.

 == Description ==
 Woo-commerce Catalog Enquiry is a woo-commerce catalog plug-in.
 Where user can convert his woo-commerce store into a catalog website.